tradovate/example-api-js/tutorial/WebSockets/EX-12-Calculating-Open-PL/README.md

 ## Setup Real-Time Quotes
 The next thing we need to do is setup a real-time data subscription so that we have something by which to compare our open positions.
 We already instantiated a new `MarketDataSocket` in our boilerplate code - now we just need to use it.
-Go back to `app.js` and add more code to the `main` function, we're going to write a callback for the `onSync` hook, and we'll setup our necessary market data subscriptions therein.
+Go back to `app.js` and add more code to the `main` function, we're going to write a callback for the `sync` function, and we'll setup our necessary market data subscriptions therein.

 ```js
 socket.onSync(({positions, contracts, products}) => {